-The Bank holds 50% (2020: 50%) of the issued ordinary share capital of St. Julian's Properties Limited incorporated in Guernsey.
-Accordingly, the Bank has classified its interest in St. Julian's Properties limited as a joint venture.
+The Bank holds 50% (2021: 50%) of the issued ordinary share capital of St. Julian's Properties Limited incorporated in Guernsey.
+Accordingly, the Bank has classified its interest in St. Julian's Properties Limited as a joint venture.
 St. Julian's Properties Limited is a property holding company registered in Guernsey.
-On 3 November 2020, St. Julian's Properties Limited sold its investment property, St. Julian's Court, to a third party.
-As a result, the sale proceeds of the investment property and other available cash continue to be distributed by way of a dividend to each joint venture shareholder.
+On 25 January 2022, St. Julian's Properties Limited entered liquidation.

-The latest available Management accounts of the joint venture to 31 December 2021 (2020: management accounts to 31 December 2020) were used to estimate its net asset value as at 31 December 2021 for including into these financial statements.
+The latest available Management accounts of the joint venture to 31 December 2022 (2021: 31 December 2021) were used to estimate its net asset value as at 31 December 2022 for including into these financial statements.